Skip to content

 • Usage: Insert after Connect or after navigation steps (e.g., PressEnter) when the host is slow to render screens.
 This is also applied automatically after Connect when the top-level WaitForField setting is true (default).

-• Description: Inserts a custom pause to mimic human timing between automated interactions.
+• Description: Inserts a randomized pause to mimic human timing between automated interactions.

 PressEnter